 Intro & About the Area

-The Santa Cruz province is bordered by Chile to the west, the Chubut province to the north and the straights of Magellan and Tierra del Fuego province to the south.
+The Santa Cruz province is bordered by Chile to the west, the Chubut province to the north and the straights of Magellan and the province of Tierra del Fuego to the south.
 Travelers worldwide are drawn to Santa Cruz’s Glacier National Park and the growing Perito Moreno Glacier, which is the world’s 3rd largest fresh water reserve.
 The expansion of the glacier causes massive pieces of ice to frequently crumble into Lake Argentino making for a spectacular show for park visitors.
 Tourists can experience the glacier and other attractions from the picturesque town of El Calafate on the southern shore of the lake.

 Santa Cruz is the second least populated province in Argentina but is one of Argentina’s most prosperous economies because of its vast resources of petroleum, gas, gold, gypsum, salt and coal.
 Sheep and commercial fishing are Santa Cruz’s second biggest export.